 How to Register

-Each module contains lecture videos, readings, hands-on exercises, discussion boards, a quiz and optionally, weekly live discussion led by the instructor.
+Each module contains lecture videos, readings, hands-on workshops, discussion boards, and a quiz.
 Participants can work through the material on their own but help from an instructor is never far away.
-We have found that a peer discussion group is valuable to participants but we also realize everyone has a busy schedule so the live discussions are optional.
-The courses utilize the Siemens PLM suite of tools (NX and Teamcenter) for lab examples of PLM methods.
+We have found that peer discussion boards are valuable to participants because they offer another point of view.
+The courses utilize the Siemens PLM Software suite of tools (NX and Teamcenter) for examples of PLM methods.
 However, the core processes and methods apply to any PLM toolset.
 As a result, anyone looking to enhance their knowledge of PLM toolsets and process would benefit from these courses.
 The program was developed in conjunction with The Boeing Company.
 Now the courses are available to participants from all companies and industries.

 Participants need access to high speed, broadband Internet service and a personal computer with up-to-date internet browser to connect to course material and the virtual PLM environment.
 Participants need to have working knowledge of PC and web based applications.
-A headset (headphones and a microphone) or a telephone is needed to participate in discussions.
+A three button mouse is recommended for hands-on workshops involving virtual computers.
 The certificate program is intended for professionals outside of a degree program.
 Three (3.0) Continuing Education Units (CEUs) are awarded upon completion of each course in the series.
 The certificate is awarded upon completion of all 3 courses.
 The courses are intended to be taken in order.